jaroslavknotek/ottd-analyser-exp/docs/log.md

 It is a platform that will store and analyse data related to arrival and departure of trains.

 # Architecture
-The vision, which can change in future, is captured within this diagram
+The vision, which can change in future, is captured within this diagram (which is not yet complete)

 ![vision](./imgs/vision.svg)

 We will capture the events with an Event Hub, then the data will be extracted by the Ingress and stored within Tables.
-This path represents our first increment.

-Then there is another one which will focus on detection anomalies within ingested data and a notification system that lets us know should any anomaly gets detected.
+Then we will focus on detection anomalies within ingested data and a notification system that lets us know should any anomaly gets detected along with basic UI showing them.

-The last planned increment is to create front end that will show stored data and explain the anomalies.

 # Technology Stack

 - Azure
 - ARM
 - .net
+- python for some prototyping
+- More to come...

 # Data Source